GIVESocialMovement/chrome-extension-screenshot/README.md

 Chrome extension for full-page screenshot
 --------------------------------------------

+__This is not viable because an extension can't write silently to user's file system__

 The extension captures a full-page screenshot of a web page by scrolling down, capturing the current view, and combines all the captured images into one giant image.

 ___The primary goal___ of this extension is to enable full-page screenshot within browser tests (e.g. Selenium, WebDriver).
 It offers Javascripts APIs for managing screenshots (e.g. specify the location of the screenshot file).